apache/nuttx/configs/clicker2-stm32/README.txt

     NOTES:

+    1. One most serial terminal programs that I have used, the USB connection will be lost when the target board is reset.
+When that happens, you may have to reset your serial terminal program to adapt to the new USB connection.
+Using TeraTerm, I actually have to exit the serial program and restart it in order to detect and select the re-established USB serial connection.

-    1. This configuration does have USART3 output enabled and set up as the system logging device:
+    2. This configuration does have USART3 output enabled and set up as the system logging device:

        CONFIG_SYSLOG_CHAR=y               : Use a character device for system logging